davidgilbertson/react-recollect/README.md

 users at the same time.
 All of these requests share the same global state, including the `store` object.

-So, you must make sure that for each request, you populate the store and render the markup at the same time.
+So, you must make sure that for each request, you empty the store, populate it with the appropriate data for the request, and render the markup at the same time.
 And by 'at the same time', I mean _synchronously_.

-### In the browser
+#### In the browser

 In the entry point to your app, right before you call `ReactDOM.hydrate()`, call `initStore()` with the data that you sent from the server:

-To recap: on the server, you initialize the store with some data, render the markup, and embed the store data in the page.
-Then in the browser, you get that data from the page, initialize the store with it, and render your React components.

 ```jsx
 import { initStore } from 'react-recollect';